traveno/proshop-helper/README.md

 # Future Plans

-Ideas have been discussed such as simplified file uploading and machine generated COTS tags.
-I plan to have these implemented by the end of Q1 2022.
+~~Ideas have been discussed such as simplified file uploading and machine generated COTS tags.
+I plan to have these implemented by the end of Q1 2022.~~

+No future plans.
+See note at top of readme.